Congratulations! You’re about to have a baby! It’s now the…

 3. Negative Space

 This particular art project is clever in that, for younger artists at least, the end result will be as much of a surprise for them as a will be for anyone else.
-Your children will have fun splodging paint on the canvas at will, and then be delighted to remove the strips of tape to reveal the perfect white space underneath.
+Your children will have fun splashing paint on the canvas at will, and then be delighted to remove the strips of tape to reveal the perfect white space underneath.

 4. Treasure Chest

 If your child is interested in collections – especially miniature items such as stickers, stamps, or anything else that is relatively flat and small – a treasure chest will be the perfect way for them to display their passion.
-The process is simple, involving little more than cutting and folding a piece of paper to the right dimensions to suit your chosen box.
+The process is simple, involving cutting and folding a piece of paper to the right dimensions to suit your chosen box.

-6. Potato Stamps
+5. Potato Stamps

-Potato stamping is the perfect outdoor art project, potato stamping requires little more than a few unwanted raw potatoes, tubes of paint, and some large paper to print on.
+Potato stamping is the perfect outdoor art project.
+The best part is that it requires little more than a few unwanted raw potatoes, tubes of paint, and some large paper to print on.
 Completed potato stamp prints can easily be used later as wrapping paper or greeting cards.

-7. Spin Painting
+6. Spin Painting

 You may have seen spin art at a fair or carnival, but most people don’t know that you can create your own spin paintings at home including a regular salad spinner.
 The design possibilities are endless, and this is a rare art project that will appeal to toddlers, teenagers, and everyone in between.

-8. Salt Sculptures
+7. Salt Sculptures

 You’ll go through quite a lot of salt when making these sculptures so it is a good idea to buy cheap salt in bulk beforehand, and keep an eye out for miniature molds so that you won’t be using up too much salt with each art piece.
 From all reports, this is an art project that even the adults will want to try their hand at.

-9. Foil Fish
+8. Foil Fish

 From Nurture Store

-10. Crayon Melting
+9. Crayon Melting

 Other projects involve melting whole crayons, which can involve a fair amount of time and heat (and the potential for mess) whereas this crayon melting project is perfectly suited for children.
 It’s an excellent way to make good use of a packet of crayons that has seen better days.

-12. Create Your Own Stickers
+10. Create Your Own Stickers